jycao426/ECG-Data-Noise-Filtering/README.md

     - **Wider scatter** → Greater difference between original and filtered intervals.

     c.
 Print out the pearson correlation plot for HRV and HR

+- LOOK AT IMAGES FOR EXAMPLE OUTPUTS OF THE CODE